Center-for-Space-Engineering/ground_station/HOWTO.md

 ## Architecture Description:
 Inside the host folder you will see python files that start with `cmd_`.
 This prefix tells the server that this is a command and needs to be added into the Architecture at run time.
 These python class should inherit from the `commandParent.py`.
 This class has all the basic functions that a command class needs.
 It is left up to the user to implement these functions.
 However the `commandParent.py` will help the user structure their code in the correct way.

+Note: This example is best understood if you are looking at `src\host\cmd_example.py` while reading though it.

 ## Steps:
 1. First create a file that follows the correct format `cmd__name_of_new_class`.
 Make sure you class declaration matches the name of the file.